constructores-destructores-en-cpp

 Constructor Overloading

-Constructor overloading means that we can have multiple constructors with different signatures (number of parameters and/or types of parameters), and the compiler will select the appropriate constructor based on the arguments passed when creating an object.
+Constructor overloading means we can have multiple constructors with different signatures (number of parameters and/or parameter types), and the compiler will select the appropriate constructor based on the arguments passed when creating an object.

 Constructor overloading works similarly to function overloading.